Dale-Potter-14/Play-Eternal/README.md

  ![Feedback Section](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/feedback.PNG?raw=true)

  - The feedback section contains four individual feedback write ups.
 Each person has a profile picture and a heading with their name, children's ages or their role (for the teachers or occupational therapist).
 It is important for the user to build confidence in sensory play through reading the encouraging and positive feedback.
+ -
  -   **Recommendations**

 ![Recommendations Section](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/recommendations.PNG?raw=true)

-	 - The recommendation section mirrors the feedback section in its setup for consistency.
+ - The recommendations section mirrors the feedback section in its setup for consistency.
 It is important for parents and experts to be able to vocalise their own recommendations and for a user to be able to read them and use their suggestions or come up with their own own creative sensory play.

  ## Get In Touch

 ![Get In Touch Page](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/get-in-touch.PNG?raw=true)

  The get in touch section provides the user with the ability to contact the site owners.
 There is a background image of a little boy happily engaging in sensory play in his sand pit.
 It evokes a sense of accomplishment by reinforcing that sensory play can be easily implemented at home and benefit your child.
 It reflects the setup of the home page, like the back cover of a book, letting the user know they have reached the end of the site content.

  -  **Form**

  ![Form](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/form.PNG?raw=true)

  - The form is added as an overlay on the background image to reflect the text area on the front page.
  - The form layout and display is kept as simple as possible to convey the message to the user that it is simple and easy to complete.
  - The name, surname, email, child/children's ages and feedback are added as input elements and are validated as required.
 The feedback on the website, questions and recommendations sections are added as text areas and are not required but optional.
  - This is the area in which a user can ask any questions they may have and provide their own feedback and recommendations which could be featured on the Hear from Each Other Page.
  - The Submit button reflects the same display options as the Learn More button found on the home page.

   ### Features Left to Implement
 -   Chat Page